Sebastian-Rosenblad/aoc/README.md

+# Advent of Code — TypeScript Solutions

+Welcome!
+This repository contains all of my **Advent of Code** solutions, written exclusively in **TypeScript**.

+If you'd like to join my private leaderboard, you're more than welcome:
+**Leaderboard Code:** `2715892-41bf29ba`

+---

+## Getting Started

-Before you can run this app for the first time you need to first run:
+Before running anything for the first time, make sure to generate the data files:

 ### `npm run create-data-files`

-Creates files, for each puzzle, with empty variables where you can insert your own puzzle input.
+This command creates the input files for each puzzle, each containing placeholder variables where you can paste your own puzzle input.

+---

+## Running the App

 ### `npm start`

-Runs the app in the development mode.\
+Starts the app in development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Once running, open **http://localhost:3000** in your browser to view the interface.

-The page will reload if you make edits.\
+- The page automatically reloads when you make changes.
-You will also see any lint errors in the console.
+- Any linting errors will show up in the console.

-### `npm run create-new-day`

-Creates a data and a solutions file at the specified year and day.